dixe/Game-in-rust/README.md

 - [x] Player/entity/action state.
 Some actions has to finishe before new input is valid
 - [ ] Sword collision bug fix
 - [x] Sword animation only when attacking state
-- [ ] render of collision boxes
+- [x] render of collision boxes
 - [x] third person follow cam
-- [ ] camera rotate around player, ie. if distance less then follow_len don't update camera pos.
+- [x] camera rotate around player, ie. if distance less then follow_len don't update camera pos.
 - [x] return weapon anchor model-plane along with models, if existing
 - [x] Use weapon achor to get normal (weapon dir) and position in animation, use to generate an action that can be used for render and hitbox
 - [ ] load hitbox from blender models
+- [x] load collada with textures

 # complex model